hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ```

-- Option 2: Save the model weights, model config, generation config, as well as the optimizer, learning rate schedualer, running states (Note: tokenizer will not be saved) which are needed for resuming training.
+- Option 2: Save the model weights, model config, generation config, as well as the optimizer, learning rate scheduler, running states (Note: tokenizer will not be saved) which are needed for resuming training.
 ```python
 from coati.utils import save_checkpoint
 # save model checkpoint after fitting on only rank0